 Model respectful listening: Top of the list – take responsibility.
 Don’t wait for your spouse to make the first move – step up and listen already.
 Good listeners tend to get listened to in return.

 Choose to be genuinely interested in what your spouse has to say: Yes, it’s a choice.
 You say you love her?
 Then don’t tune her out when the conversation is not about sports.
 Make the effort to attend that PTA event together – you might have something to talk about.
-Read that Jane Austin book she loves so much; watch her favorite HGTV decorating program together; walk hand in hand around the art show; show some interest in her friends.
+Read that Jane Austen book she loves so much; watch her favorite HGTV decorating program together; walk hand in hand around the art show; show some interest in her friends.
 Make the choice to be interested.

 Write your spouse a note that reinforces your message:

 - “I’m looking forward to our date on Friday!”